SunnyTseng/Birds-Canada-ARU-data-on-BirdNET/docs/working-notes.md

 - Noticed that the target species, Yellow Rail, might not be included in the detection list.
 Double check with David again to see whether re-run the analysis is needed.
 Do one only for the Yellow-Rail.

+### Mar.
+4, 2024

+- Provided invoice to Birds Canada

+- Re-run the focal species analysis on sites.
+Found issues with some sites (no .csv files got saved with unknown reason)

+- Report the issue and submit the data that I have to Birds Canada David Bradley